 For FFP contracts: The contractor will manage their workforce to complete the services.
 The USG will not be involved with scheduling contractor employees.
 The contractor may make up those hours however the USG will not pay additional costs for those hours.
 It is unlikely a request for equitable adjustment will be approved.

-Gen. Tim Ray, Air Force Global Strike Command commander, released his Commander’s Intent for operations in response to the COVID-19 outbreak.
+The Air Force Global Strike Command released a Commander’s Intent for operations in response to the COVID-19 outbreak.

 Read the full story here.